buddy-compiler/buddy-benchmark/README.md

 ## Vectorization Benchmark

-Some of the benchmarks are ported from gcc-loops([link](https://github.com/llvm/llvm-test-suite/blob/main/SingleSource/UnitTests/Vectorizer/gcc-loops.cpp)) in LLVM test suit
+Some of the benchmarks are ported from gcc-loops([link](https://github.com/llvm/llvm-test-suite/blob/main/SingleSource/UnitTests/Vectorizer/gcc-loops.cpp)) in LLVM test suit and linpackc([link](https://github.com/2000nickels/linpackc/blob/master/linpack.c))

-*Note: Please replace the `/PATH/TO/*` with your local path.*
+*Note: Please replace the `/PATH/TO/*` with your local path and the `XXX` with specific target name (ex: gccloops,linpackc,matrix).*

 ```
 $ cd buddy-benchmark